sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 This profile supports several types of Client applications to which specific design considerations related to security and platform capabilities apply.
 The following main types of Client applications are supported by this profile:

 - **Web applications** are applications that run on a web server.
 Web applications are capable of securely authenticating themselves and of maintaining the confidentiality of secrets (e.g. client credentials and tokens) and are therefore considered *confidential* clients (OAuth 2.0 [[RFC6749]], [Section 2.1](https://tools.ietf.org/html/rfc6749#section-2.1)).
 - **Browser-based applications** are applications that are dynamically downloaded and executed in a web browser that are also sometimes referred to as *single-page applications*.
-Browser-based applications are not capable of maintaining the confidentiality of secrets and therefore considered *public* clients (OAuth 2.0 [[RFC6749]], [Section 2.1](https://tools.ietf.org/html/rfc6749#section-2.1)).
+Browser-based applications are not capable of maintaining the confidentiality of secrets and therefore vulnerable to several types of attacks, including XSS, CSRF and OAuth token theft.
+Browser-based applications are considered *public* clients (OAuth 2.0 [[RFC6749]], [Section 2.1](https://tools.ietf.org/html/rfc6749#section-2.1)).
 - **Native applications** are applications installed and executed on the device used by the resource owner (i.e. desktop applications, native mobile applications).
 Native applications are not capable of maintaining the confidentiality of client credentials, but can sufficiently protect dynamically issued credentials such as tokens.
 Native applications are considered *public* clients, except when they are provisioned per-instance secrets via mechanisms like Dynamic Client Registration (OAuth 2.0 [[RFC6749]], [Section 2.1](https://tools.ietf.org/html/rfc6749#section-2.1)).
 - **Hybrid applications** are applications implemented using web-based technology but distributed as a native app; these are considered equivalent to native applications for the purpose of this profile.